 The bands can become entangled in fur or on the beaks of wildlife which can lead limbs or airways being restricted.
 This can lead to injury that can actually kill wildlife.
 Our endangered hedgehogs are particularly vulnerable to this, as you can see from this distressing picture.
 They get entangled in the bands and as they grow, this causes big problems for them.

 3. Animals choke on them

 Rubber bands are easily ingested by animals, not just because they mistake them for food.
 They also become attached to things that are food, or they’re hidden in grass or soil.
 Their beige colour can also make them look more edible.

 Any litter that ends up on our streets can be washed into watercourses like rivers or streams that all lead to the ocean.
 If they sink to the bottom of the ocean, it’s unlikely that they will be found again.
 This means they can be eaten by marine wildlife which is very dangerous to them.

 This is somewhat better than most plastics, but it’s still 50 years that they spend out in our environment, causing damage to wildlife.
 One of the issues is that they’re so small that they’re easy to miss when people are picking up litter.

 As well as picking up rubber bands, we can get right to the source by asking The Royal Mail to stop using them.
-There are alternative ways that post can be sorted as even when postal workers try to keep hold of them all, it’s difficult when you have lots of parcels to deliver.
+There are alternative ways that post can be sorted, but even when postal workers try to keep hold of them, it’s difficult when you have lots of parcels to deliver.
 The RM is aware of the problem, and they use natural rubber bands but that doesn’t really solve the issues they cause for wildlife.
 Even the most conscientious postal worker (and many of them are), will drop bands at some point.